happynear/caffe-windows/README.md

 2. Run `./src/caffe/proto/extract_proto.bat` to create `caffe.pb.h`, `caffe.pb.cc` and `caffe_pb2.py`.

 3. Double click ./build/MainBuilder.sln to open the solution.

 4. Change the compile mode to Release and X64.
 For Debug mode, you may need these 3rparty libraries http://pan.baidu.com/s/1qW88MTY .

 5. Modify the cuda device compute capability defined in the settings (`caffelib properties` -> `CUDA C/C++` -> `Device` -> `Code Generation`) to your GPU's compute capability (such as compute_30,sm_30; etc).
 You can look up for your GPU's compute capability in https://en.wikipedia.org/wiki/CUDA .
 Some general GPUs' compute capabilities are listed below.

+If your GPU's compute capability is below 2.1, please remove the `USE_CUDNN` macro in the proprocessor definition of all projects.

+If you do not have a Nvidia GPU, please also add `CPU_ONLY` macro besides removing `USE_CUDNN`.

 6. Compile.